dustinpfister/blog_posts/_posts/threejs-examples-house.md

 <!-- more -->

-## 1 - What to know before continuing with this Three.js house model
+## What to know before continuing with this Three.js house model

 This is a post on using the javaScript library known as three.js to create a simple 3d scene with built in geometries and the [Buffer Geometry constructor](/2021/04/22/threejs-buffer-geometry).
 I trust that you have at least some background with three.js and javaScript otherwise you might end up having a hard time gaining something of value from this post.
 Of course you should at this post have a solid understating of the basics at least when it comes to creating a scene in three.js, and also how to use [Groups](/2018/05/16/threejs-grouping-mesh-objects/), and [Orbit Controls](/2018/04/13/threejs-orbit-controls/).

+<iframe class="youtube_video" src="https://www.youtube.com/embed/Hor4TTLhIvo" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-### 1.1 - Version Numbers matter with three.js
+### Version Numbers matter with three.js

 When I started this post I was using three.js r127 which was a later version of three.js in April of 2021, in the future this version will most likely be out of data and the code might break.
 So if you are running into problems where this code is not working for you the first thing to check might be to make use that you are using a version of three.js that will work with this to begin with.

-## 2 - The House Module
+## 1 - The House Module

 So now for the house module where I will be pulling all the javaScript code that I am using to create this simple crude model of a house.
 Inside the body of an IIFE I have an object that contains default materials to use with the house that can be replaced when using the model.